TheRandomOwl/RandomPythonScripts/README.md

 # RandomPythonScripts
-This a collection of python scripts I make while leaning python
+This a collection of python scripts I made while leaning python
 # Lamp
 Script that tells you if your lamp is broken
 # Password-gen